 The Driver and Vehicle Safety Features in Racing Cars

 Some of the individual safety equipment’s targeted at protecting the driver include; helmets, window nets, restrictor plates, specialized uniforms, tire liners, and hands.
-Helmets are very important in auto-racing; they are primarily designed to protect the driver from head injuries with the new Hoverboards from Subway Surfers.
+Helmets are very important in auto-racing; they are primarily designed to protect the driver from head injuries.
 Because of its importance, helmets used in auto-racing events must be of the highest quality and durability.
 The window nets are normally clipped on the racing car door and the roofline.
 They are fitted to keep the driver’s body parts such as the arms safe, especially if an accident were to occur.
 The roof flaps help keep the car on the ground whenever an overbearing pressure is exerted on the car.
 The roll cage is an older safety mechanism that is common in many racing cars; it is typically a tubular cage where the driver sits.